 After Zemun, we’ll drive through Dedinje, Belgrade’s most luxurious residential area, before we reach the imposing Saint Sava Temple, one of the world’s largest Orthodox churches.

-In the evening, visit the Old Bohemian Quarter of Skadarlija, frequently compared to Montmartre in Paris, both in appearance and its artistic atmosphere.
+In the evening, visit the Old Bohemian Quarter of Skadarlija, often compared to Montmartre in Paris in both appearance and artistic atmosphere.
 It’s a perfect opportunity to get more familiar with traditional Serbian cuisine and the famous Belgrade nightlife.
-(Optional = 30€ per person)
+(Optional = 35€ per person)

 Overnight: Belgrade